MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-3.md

 Unless you store the certificate in Key Vault, the output includes the `fileWithCertAndPrivateKey` key.
 This key's value tells you where the generated certificate is stored.
 Copy the certificate to a secure location.
 If you lose access to a certificate's private key, [reset the service principal credentials](./azure-cli-sp-tutorial-7.md).

-The contents of a PEM file can be viewed with a text editor, but don't modify it manually.
+The contents of a PEM file can be viewed with a text editor.
 Here's a PEM file example:

 ![Screenshot of PEM file](~/docs-ref-conceptual/media/sp-tutorial/pem-file.png)